 - Coastline student application; completion of the math and English placement exam (or transfer credit of C or better in these courses; this is a Coastline requirement)

-- Application to the program
+- Application to the program (must be approved)

 - Written application and oral interview